manuelpepe/PyAutoBlockchain/README.md

 }
 ```

-### Adding extra strategies
+### Setting up tasks

-You can add strategies to execute at `strategies.json`.
+You can add tasks to execute at `tasks.json`.
-For example, the following example defines 1 estrategy to execute, using the strategy `BaseStrategy`
+For example, the following example defines 1 task to execute, using the strategy `BaseStrategy`
 and the contracts `BNB`, `WBTC`, `PAIR`, `MASTERCHEF` and `ROUTER`.

 ```json